oskariorg/oskari-docs/md/documentation/backend/thematicmaps.md

 # Thematic maps

-Oskari can display statistics data and link it to maplayers creating thematic maps.
+Oskari can display statistical data and link it to maplayers creating thematic maps.

-See [requirements](thematicmaps/requirements) for enabling the code that powers the thematic maps functionality.
+See [requirements](thematicmaps/requirements) for using the thematic maps functionality in Oskari application.

 See instructions for [configuring](thematicmaps/config) the thematic maps functionality.